Lakhajirajsinhji II Bavajirajsinhji

-Lakhajirajsinhji II (17 December 1885 – 2 February 1930) was the ruler of the Indian princely state of Rajkot from April 1890 until his death, holding the title Thakore Saheb.
+Lakhajirajsinhji II (17 December 1885 – 2 February 1930) was the Rajput or kshatriya ruler of the Indian princely state of Rajkot from April 1890 until his death, holding the title Thakore Saheb.
 He came to the throne at the age of four, following the death of his father and his three older brothers.
 However, he did not govern in his own right until the age of 21, in 1907.
 Lakhajirajsinhji became one of the most progressive princely state rulers, introducing some of the first democratic institutions in India.
 He also fostered a culture of openness and intellectualism that laid the foundation for Rajkot as a centre of the Indian independence movement.

 Early life and family

 Lakhajirajsinhji was born to a Rajput family in Rajkot on 17 December 1885.
 His father, Bavajirajsinhji, had succeeded to the throne of Rajkot in 1862, aged six, upon the death of his own father, Meramanji IV.
 Rajkot State, comprising various territories in the interior of Gujarat's Kathiawar peninsula, had been founded in 1611 by Vibhoji (or Vibhaji), a member of the Jadeja clan and a grandson of Sataji, a 16th-century Jam of Nawanagar.
 Vibhoji had been granted the sanad (authority) to rule the pargana of Sardhar by Jahangir, a Mughal emperor.
 Although Rajkot was at one time occupied by a force led by a Mughal subedar, the rulers of Rajkot were generally able to maintain their independence.
 However, from 1808, Rajkot (and most other Kathiawar states) paid tribute to the Gaekwad rulers of Baroda, under the terms of a settlement arranged by Colonel Alexander Walker, the British resident in Baroda.
 The Walker Settlement largely brought peace to western Gujarat, and in 1820 the British leased land in Rajkot for the purpose of establishing a cantonment.

 The British, succeeding the Mughals as paramount power, leased a further 385 acres from Rajkot in 1863, allowed by Naniba, Bavajirajsinhji's grandmother and regent.
 However, under the terms of the Minority Administration Act, Naniba was soon removed as regent and replaced by a British-appointed administrator.
 Rajkot, as the headquarters of the Kathiawar Agency, was often the subject of British attention, and its ruler was consequently granted a nine-gun salute, despite its small size.
 Its importance was further enhanced in 1870 by the establishment of the Rajkumar College, which was attended by many of the Kathiawar rulers' sons.
 Bavajirajsinhji, who was one of the first to attend the college, was formally invested with the full powers of the gadi in 1876.
 Appreciated by the British for his "careful and energetic administration", he implemented a number of significant reforms, including the devolution of some of his powers to municipal governments.
 Bavajirajsinhji married eleven times, producing five sons and two daughters.
 Lakhajirajsinhji, the fourth son, was born to Thakurani Anand Kunverba, who was the oldest daughter of Narandevji II, the Raja of Dharampur in southern Gujarat.
 His three older brothers each died in childhood, making him the heir apparent, and his younger brother, Karasinhji, also died young.